Instructions on how to replace a watch strap

 If you remove your old strap in need of changing, we also recommend that you buy a spring bar tool.
 You must carefully slide the spring bar's fork between the bracelet and the watch case on the spring bar.
 Our spring bars are double shouldered and the fork can grab between both pivots.
 Now you only need to apply pressure in the middle of the strap in order to free the spring bar.

-Replacing the watch band of models with fixed bars
+Replacing the watch strap of models with fixed bars

 There are also watches, especially older models, whose spring bars are fixed to the watch case.
-In such a case you need a „watch band for fixed bars“.
-Most of our watch bands for fixed bars have a clip at each end, which you can wrap around your fixed spring bar.
+In such a case you need a „watch strap for fixed bars“.
+Most of our watch straps for fixed bars have a clip at each end, which you can wrap around your fixed spring bar.

-We also have two kinds of straps with open ends: some with glued ends and some with metal tabs at the ends (for example our military watch band with pad).
+We also have two kinds of straps with open ends: some with glued ends and some with metal tabs at the ends (for example our military watch strap with pad).